uinix-js/uinix-theme/readme.md

 ### Create a theme renderer

-A theme renderer provides ways to resolve themed styles based on the provided theme and theme spec, and render the resolved styles to the DOM.
+A *theme renderer* provides ways to resolve *themed styles* based on the provided *theme* and *theme spec*, and renders the resolved CSS to the DOM.

-Create and configure a theme renderer based on the provided theme and theme spec:
+Create and configure a theme renderer based on the provided theme and theme spec with `createThemeRenderer`:

 ```js
 import {createThemeRenderer} from 'uinix-theme';